 Private Cloud Model

 Private clouds are owned and operated by a single organization or entity.
-In a private cloud environment, the hardware, software, and related infrastructure is either located at the data-centre of the organization or is located in a controlled environment of a service provider.
+In a private cloud environment, the hardware, software, and any related infrastructure is either located at the data center of the organization or is located in a controlled environment of a service provider.

 The private cloud has a dedicated service provider, so it offers complete control over the data, enhanced flexibility, scalability, automation, security, and it all comes with a price.

-Although private cloud offers scalability and security, it is expensive to set up and companies will have to constantly maintain the servers and do their own troubleshooting.
+Although private cloud offers scalability and security, it is expensive to set up, and companies will have to maintain the servers constantly and do their own troubleshooting.

-In real-world practice, cloud computing services are also offered in another format known as the Hybrid cloud which tries to deliver the best of both worlds.
+In real-world practice, cloud computing services are also offered in another format known as the Hybrid cloud, which tries to deliver the best of both worlds.
 It incorporates the benefits of both public and private cloud.

 Hybrid Cloud Model

 In a typical Hybrid cloud, the data can be switched between the on-premise and third-party service provider.
-This provides enhanced control, flexibility, and cost saving.
+This provides enhanced control, flexibility, and cost-saving.
 Hybrid cloud helps organizations to handle the short-term hike in demands with minimum capital.